 America’s hospitals have been on the front lines of the COVID-19 pandemic, which has caused financial havoc in the industry.
 Safety net hospitals disproportionately care for those with low incomes and communities of color, the very groups hardest hit by the pandemic.
 Those hospitals typically treat a larger share of Medicaid and uninsured patients than other hospitals and thus often operate on thinner financial margins, making them especially vulnerable to the financial and other stresses caused by the pandemic.
 This brief describes how the pandemic has financially affected five safety net hospitals as of the summer of 2020, including the costs of preparing for and operating during the pandemic, the pandemic’s impact on their revenues, the federal financial relief they have received, and implications for policy and practice.
-The five hospitals in our study are:
+The five hospitals in our study are the following:

 - Erie County Medical Center (ECMC) in Buffalo, New York

-- Henry Ford Hospital in Detroit
+- Henry Ford Hospital in Detroit, Michigan

-- Parkland Hospital in Dallas
+- Parkland Hospital in Dallas, Texas

 - Truman Medical Center in Kansas City, Missouri

 - Vidant Medical Center in Greenville, North Carolina

 To survive, safety net hospitals must balance needing to maintain both readiness for more COVID-19 surges and their regular lines of business.